scalesql/isitsql/README.md

-# isitsql
+# Is It SQL
-SQL Server Monitoring Tool
+A simple SQL Server monitoring tool to determine if SQL Server is causing the current problem.